-Metrics to make a CEO smile
+CEO Metrics to make an executive smile

-The business of keeping a CEO informed
+The business of executives dashboard.

-Cycle time is the amount of time from creation of a work ticket to the time it is shipped.
-For example, the time taken between a ticket being logged in Jira for a new button on an application, to the time it is deployed into production.
+Cycle time is the amount of time from the creation of a work ticket to the time it is shipped.
+For example, the time is taken between a ticket being logged in Jira for a new button on an application, to the time it is deployed into production.
 This gives you the elapsed time it takes to complete one task.
 When looking at the overall project you can then see how quickly change is delivered.
 The shorter the cycle time the better.

 Time In State

 There is a whole raft of metrics that can be used as part of a Value Stream Management (VSM) approach to measuring the flow of value across the technology supply chain.
 The best one to start with is time in the state.
 This is how much time each ticket (task) spends in each phase or state is measured.
 This is a very powerful metric as it can be used to identify bottlenecks in a process, team or function.

 Reopen rate measures the amount of work needed in any task that is reopened once it has been closed or completed.
 For instance, a defect is set to test and then fails to test, it is re-opened and sent back to the developer.
 If for instance, you have a reopen rate greater than 10% in any one area, this would be of concern when looking at a project or group of projects.
 The number of reworked hours is also a very powerful metric at a project level which can be captured through combining time in the state with a reopen rate.

 These are our picks for the top metrics from data driven tests to make your CEO smile.
 Perhaps you would need to include other key performance indicators KPIs, let us know how we can help your business leaders At neuro we are looking to the future by combining multiple data sets from across the toolchain with multiple machine learning models to provide far-reaching insights into the technology supply chain.
 Look out for exciting new features, for example how neuro integrates with Jira software.